yokodotcool/yokodotcool.github.io/_posts/2014-08-08-illustration-the-monk-the-monkeys-and-the-moo-moo-tree.md

 ---
-title: Illustration: The Monk, the Monkeys, and the Moo-moo Tree
+title: Illustration — The Monk, the Monkeys, and the Moo-moo Tree

 last_updated:
 permalink: